offensive-packaging/documentation/llvm-defaults/index.md

  OPTIONS:
-   --adjust-vma=offset     Increase the displayed address by the specified offset --all-headers           Display all available header information --arch-name=<value>     Target arch to disassemble for, see --version for available targets --archive-headers       Display archive header information -a                      Alias for --archive-headers -C                      Alias for --demangle --debug-vars-indent=<value>
+   --adjust-vma=offset     Increase the displayed address by the specified offset --all-headers           Display all available header information, relocation entries and the symbol table --arch-name=<value>     Target arch to disassemble for, see --version for available targets --archive-headers       Display archive header information -a                      Alias for --archive-headers -C                      Alias for --demangle --debug-vars-indent=<value>
-                           Distance to indent the source-level variable display, relative to the start of the disassembly --debug-vars            Print the locations (in registers or memory) of source-level variables alongside disassembly --demangle              Demangle symbol names --disassemble-all       Display assembler mnemonics for the machine instructions --disassemble-symbols=<value>
+                           Distance to indent the source-level variable display, relative to the start of the disassembly --debug-vars=<value>    Print the locations (in registers or memory) of source-level variables alongside disassembly.
+Supported formats: ascii, unicode (default)
+   --demangle              Demangle symbol names --disassemble-all       Disassemble all sections found in the input files --disassemble-symbols=<value>
                            List of symbols to disassemble.
 Accept demangled names when --demangle is specified, otherwise accept mangled names
    --disassemble-zeroes    Do not skip blocks of zeroes when disassembling --disassembler-options=options
-                           Pass target specific disassembler options --disassemble           Display assembler mnemonics for the machine instructions --dwarf=<value>         Dump of dwarf debug sections --dynamic-reloc         Display the dynamic relocation entries in the file --dynamic-syms          Display the contents of the dynamic symbol table -D                      Alias for --disassemble-all -d                      Alias for --disassemble --fault-map-section     Display contents of faultmap section --file-headers          Display the contents of the overall file header --full-contents         Display the content of each section -f                      Alias for --file-headers
+                           Pass target specific disassembler options --disassemble           Disassemble all executable sections found in the input files --dwarf=<value>         Dump the specified DWARF debug sections.
+The only supported value is 'frames' --dynamic-reloc         Display the dynamic relocation entries in the file --dynamic-syms          Display the contents of the dynamic symbol table -D                      Alias for --disassemble-all -d                      Alias for --disassemble --fault-map-section     Display the content of the fault map section --file-headers          Display the contents of the overall file header --full-contents         Display the content of each section -f                      Alias for --file-headers